 - The employee can return to work after he completely recovers and checking that by updating his status in Tawakkalna application.

-- Follow instructions of the Ministry of Health and relevant authorities regarding Covid-19 disease before allowing any of the employees to resume work (including employees returning from travel).
+- Follow the instructions of the Ministry of Health and relevant authorities regarding COVID-19 before allowing any employees to resume work (including employees returning from travel).

-- In case of a positive infection of Covid-19 disease, the Ministry of Health must be notified immediately, and Ministry of Health instructions must be followed regarding testing, tracking, and isolation of suspected cases.
+- If a positive infection of COVID-19 registered, the Ministry of Health must be notified immediately, and Ministry of Health instructions must be followed regarding testing, tracking, and isolation of suspected cases.

 - Prepare a detailed periodic record of employees’ previous travel trips and their health status, including the list of employees who are in quarantine.